rcbao/the-pedometer-algorithm/README.md

 A Python program for counting steps using just smartphones sensor data.
 It includes both an analysis component (for off-line data analysis) and a visualization component for the data.

 This program is tested in real-world datasets with a 90% accuracy.
 The project is built with Python, Pandas, Numpy, and Matplotlib.
-It is created during the Engineering Interactive Technologies course at UVA.
+It is created during the Engineering Interactive Technologies course at UVA, with [Kathleen Nguyen](https://www.linkedin.com/in/kathleen-nguyen-11a99921a/).

 ## Set up